Liposomes as a shuttle into the brain – improving the safety and delivery of MS drugs

 Ideally, we want to deliver MS drug therapies directly to the site of inflammation, the brain.
 This is likely to mean that they have their greatest effect and keep side effects to a minimum.
 Unfortunately, the body has many processes in place to stop this happening easily and developing ways to deliver drugs straight into the brain is challenging.

 Mitoxantrone (MTX) (Novantrone) is a drug that has been registered to treat MS in Australia (and overseas) for many years and is known to be effective in preventing relapses.
-The use of MTX however, has been limited by significant side effects, such as heart toxicity and leukaemia, which become riskier with each subsequent dose, thereby preventing widespread use in many people living with MS.
+The use of MTX however, has been limited by significant side effects, such as heart toxicity and leukaemia, which become riskier with each subsequent dose.
+These side effects therefore prevent the widespread use for many people living with MS.

-This type of study is known as a “proof of concept” study (POC), and if successful, the hope is that the technique could be explored in other drug treatments for MS, enabling them to also enter the brain to have their greatest effect and to minimise side effects.
+This type of study is known as a “proof of concept” study.
+If successful, the hope is that the technique could be explored in other drug treatments for MS, enabling them to also enter the brain to have their greatest effect and to minimise side effects.

 Associate Professor Anne Bruestle and her team are making significant progress in their project on the use of liposome drug vehicles for treating MS. Initial experiments with liposomal mitoxantrone (LMTX) showed no immediate impact on MS symptoms or relapse frequency.
 However, ongoing research aims to determine the optimal dose of LMTX that effectively reduces symptoms and relapses.